texadactyl/diyca/README.md

 # diyca
 D.I.Y.
 Certificate Authority

-The contents of this git project constitutes a Do-it-yourself Certificate Authority.
+The contents of this git project constitutes a Do-It-Yourself Certificate Authority.

 The inspiration of this project is the myriad of Internet of Things (IoT) projects that are often falling into one of the following categories of undesirable patterns: